ctb/titus-blog/src/2016-notes-on-lab-coc.rst

 practice, as well.

 A key aspect of our code is that it places expectations on the boss as well (that's me).
-Part of this is having someone to complain to me about; this has only been used once, and it was super important because I simply hadn't realized what I had said & done, and (long term) it led to me modifying a particular behavior of mine.
+Part of this is having someone to complain to about me; this has only been used once, and it was super important because I simply hadn't realized what I had said & done, and (long term) it led to me modifying a particular behavior of mine.